RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Discussion and Conclusion

-In this work, we examine the structural assumptions underlying the popular LLM MDP formulation and analyze their impact on the application of reinforcement learning.
-Focusing on the widely adopted GRPO algorithm introduced by DeepSeek\cite{guo2025deepseek}, we show that under assumptions such as representing states as sequences of actions, using terminal rewards, and uniformly distributing credit, GRPO closely resembles filtered iterative supervised fine-tuning.
-Our empirical results demonstrate that variants of Filtered Iterative SFT with both positive and negative samples, achieve performance comparable to GRPO.
-We also observe that RL-trained LLMs tend to generate longer responses, an effect often misattributed to improved reasoning.
-However, our findings suggest that this effect may result from biases in the training setup, specifically due to the uniform distribution of advantages combined with length-based scaling.
-While our paper shows that the specific structural assumptions used in the LLM-MDP framework popularized by DeepSeek R1 make RL partially degenerate, this doesn't preclude other LLM-MDP formulations such as the 2 LLM formulation described in \cite{valmeekamsystematic}.
+In this work, we critically examined the structural assumptions underlying the popular LLM-MDP formulation and analyzed how they undermine RL applications to LLM post-training.
+Focusing on the widely adopted GRPO algorithm introduced by DeepSeek~\citep{guo2025deepseek}, we showed that by representing states as nothing more than sequences of actions, applying only terminal rewards, and uniformly distributing credit, GRPO closely resembles filtered iterative supervised fine-tuning.
+Our empirical results further demonstrated that variants of filtered iterative SFT, leveraging both positive and negative samples, achieve performance comparable to GRPO.
+We also observed that RL-trained LLMs tend to generate longer responses, an effect often misattributed to improved reasoning capabilities.
+Our findings suggest that this phenomenon actually arises from biases in the training setup, specifically the uniform distribution of advantages across tokens combined with length-based scaling effects.

+\textbf{Utility of analysing GRPO from FISFT perspective:} A key implication of our analysis is that misunderstanding the consequences of these structural assumptions has led to a number of downstream research directions that attempt to correct for symptoms of the formulation, rather than addressing the root cause.
+For example, recent works have proposed explicitly optimizing for shorter reasoning traces by introducing length penalties in the reward function~\citep{arora2025training, team2025kimi} or by avoiding training on longer incorrect responses indirectly, e.g. by sorting the responses by length and correctness ~\citep{shrivastava2025sample}.
+While these methods appear to mitigate the tendency of RL-trained LLMs to produce excessively long outputs, they do so without recognizing that such length biases are intrinsic to the degenerate reward allocation mechanism of the current LLM-MDP framework.

+While some works attempt to address sequence length issues, many variants of GRPO focus on modifying the advantage estimation \cite{shao2025spurious, zhao2025geometric}.
+Our analysis shows that, under structural assumptions within degenerate MDP, GRPO is equivalent in performance to Filtered Iterative SFT.
+In this FISFT setting, explicit advantage estimates are not required, instead, a verifier signal is sufficient to distinguish correct and incorrect responses.

+This perspective helps explain several recent empirical results.
+Spurious Rewards \cite{shao2025spurious} shows that random rewards can lead to strong performance in Qwen models.
+Additionally, \cite{chen2025exploration} shows that random rewards can facilitate exploration in stronger models.
+Our work clarifies these results by showing that such random rewards primarily affect advantage estimates that are not essential for performance.
+This is illustrated by FISFT, which achieves performance comparable to GRPO using equal weights for correct and incorrect responses.
+Unlike random rewards, whose effectiveness depends on the base model’s ability to generate correct responses, as shown in \cite{chen2025exploration}, FISFT achieves comparable performance across model families and scales by assigning equal weight to correct and incorrect responses.